 Visit Main Lorne Beach

-If you want to spend a care-free day at the beach, then head to Lorne’s Main Beach.
-The white sand beach is suitable for swimming and sprawling and is patrolled in the summertime.
+If beaches are your happy place, then head to Lorne’s Main Beach.
+The white sand beach is suitable for swimming and sprawling, and is patrolled in the summertime.

-Main Beach is also located just minutes walking from Lorne’s main street shops.
-So you can nab a piece of sand and spend the day in and out of the water and heading to and from Lorne’s shops and restaurants.
+It is located just opposite of Main Street in the crescent shaped bay.
+So you can nab a piece of sand and spend the day in and out of the water, and heading to and from Lorne’s shops and restaurants with total ease.

 Explore North Lorne Beach

 Located near the mouth of Erskine River, North Lorne beach is about 0.8 miles long and a hive of activity and relaxation.
 Visitors can bath in tidal pools, sunbathe or picnic, and fish along the ocean beach.
 Plus you can let your dogs off-leash here.

 Visit Lorne’s Many Picnic Areas